Home Decluttering Hacks for Messy People

 • Sunday – Office/Planning day

-By spreading things out, you will have a short cleaning task instead of an all-day chore.
+By spreading things out, you will have a short cleaning task each day instead of an eight-hour cleaning marathon to tackle each weekend.

 • Monday – Go through and declutter pants, shorts, and jeans.